DEIS-Tools/MAES/README.md

 These can be used as "bookmarks" for interpreting the data at a later point, making it easier to determine at which epoch some event happened.
 The "bookmarks" are saved in a separate file.

+# Adding Dependencies to MAES
+NOTE: If you add new external dependencies to the MAES code, you must ensure that the assembly definitions for these dependencies are referenced in the [CustomScriptsAssembly](Assets/Scripts/CustomScriptsAssembly.asmdef) found in the Assets/Scripts folder.
+This can be done via the unity editor.

+If you do not add the dependencies to this assembly file the program and the unit tests will not compile.

 # Testing Procedure
 In order to assure functionality before any contributions some tests (unit and system tests) have been designed.
 For now, only the unit tests are automated.